When to buy or Sell Your Investments

 - If your investment thesis seems less valid than it did previously and/or the probability that it will prove accurate has declined, selling some or all of the holding is probably appropriate.

-There certainly are good regret and looking bad.
-Rather, these reasons should be based on the outlook for the investment – not the psyche of the investor – and they have to be identified through hardheaded financial analysis, rigor and discipline.
+There certainly are good regret, and it looks bad.
+Rather, these reasons should be based on the outlook for the investment – not the investor’s psyche – and they have to be identified through hardheaded financial analysis, rigour and discipline.
 It’s patently clear that relative considerations should play an enormous part in any decision to sell existing holdings.

 - If your investment thesis seems less valid than it did previously and/or the probability that it will prove accurate has declined, selling some or all of the holding is probably appropriate.